Causing a Scene

 About Sharon Clark

 Sharon is a playwright, academic and Creative Director of Raucous.
 Her plays have been shortlisted for the PapaTango Prize and the Yale Drama Prize and her play, Plow, won a Bruntwood Prize for Playwriting.
 For eight years she was Literary Producer at Bristol Old Vic.
+She is a senior lecturer at University of the West of England (UWE).

 The workshop will be delivered via Zoom, details will be in your booking confirmation email.